 While there are exceptions to any rule, test prep companies claiming to have "real" test questions are either being dishonest or breaking the law.
 When in doubt, do a quick credibility check and ask yourself a few questions:

 If you answered no to these questions, think about how the app or site would have access to these "real" exam questions.
-We typically see that these unscrupulous companies acquire their prep content unlawfully, such as hacking or brain dumping.
+We typically see that these unscrupulous companies acquire prep content unlawfully, such as hacking or brain dumping.
 Some even steal the works of others and present it as their own.
-We absolutely do not support that behavior.
+We advocate against cheating and so should you!